Inductive Solution of the Tangential Center Problem on Zero-Cycles: Introduction

 Here, integration is just calculation of the value of a function at some points $z_i(t)$ determining the cycle $C(t)=\sum n_i z_i(t)$ (for more details see the next section).
-Note that in this case $0$-dimensional abelian integrals are in fact algebraic functions, so the problem is certainly easier than the initial problem.
+Note that in this case abelian integrals on zero-cycles are in fact algebraic functions, so the problem is certainly easier than the initial problem.

-Nevertheless, in \cite{ABM} , we showed that the tangential center problem for the hyper-elliptic case is directly related to the above 0-dimensional tangential center problem for hyper-elliptic abelian integrals, (see also Gavrilov and Pakovich \cite{GP}).
+Nevertheless, in \cite{ABM} , we showed that the tangential center problem for the hyper-elliptic case is directly related to the above tangential center problem on zero-cycles for hyper-elliptic abelian integrals (see also \cite{GP}).

 In \cite{ABM} we introduced the classes of \emph{balanced and unbalanced cycles}.
-We solved the $0$-dimensional tangential center problem by induction under the hypothesis that the initial cycle is unbalanced and that in the inductive process one encounters only unbalanced cycles (see also \cite{GP}).
+We solved the tangential center problem on zero-cycles by induction under the hypothesis that the initial cycle is unbalanced and that in the inductive process one encounters only unbalanced cycles.
 We called such a cycle \emph{totally unbalanced}.
 The main result from \cite{ABM} can be resumed by saying that under the hypothesis that the cycle $C(t)$ is totally unbalanced, the only mechanism producing tangential centers is a composition (i.e. symmetry) mechanism or a sum of composition mechanisms.
-Our proof was based on results of Pakovich-Muzychuk relative to the composition conjecture in the moment problem for the Abel equation.
+Our proof was based on results of Pakovich-Muzychuk \cite{PM} relative to the composition conjecture in the moment problem for the Abel equation.
 In particular we used Pakovich-Muzychuk's characterization of invariant irreducible spaces.
+In this paper we deal with the remaining case of balanced cycles or cycles leading to balanced cycles in the induction process.

+While we were preparing the present paper, the preprint \cite{GP} of Gavrilov and Pakovich appeared, solving the general tangential center problem on zero-cycles.